 The resources in this segment of the site can be accessed in the following ways, most useful first:

-The Chronological Index of my papers on dataveillance and privacy themes, here
+The Chronological Index of my papers on dataveillance and

-A chronological index of Presentations is here
+There is also a chronological index of Presentations here

 See also the following recent papers: